Here you can see the first soccer balls which were used in the first

 This ball was known as ALLEN, the company which

-these kind of balls had 12 panels but this model consisted of 13
+kind of balls usually had 12 panels but this model consisted of

-leather panels, because on the part of the ball where had the lace
+13 leather panels, because on the part of the ball where had the

-to be inflated, was consisted of 3 panels, and the rest of the ball
+lace to be inflated, was consisted of 3 panels.
+The rest of the

 |

-Ball used on the 50´s and of course in The
+Ball used on the 50´s and of course on the

 World Cup in Brasil 1950.
 It consisted of 12 panels.
 This model